srenevey/ode-solvers/README.md

 ## Acknowledgments

-The algorithms implemented in this crate were originally implemented in FORTRAN by E. Hairer and G. Wanner, Université de Genève, Switzerland.
+The Dopri5 and Dop853 algorithms implemented in this crate were originally implemented in FORTRAN by E. Hairer and G. Wanner, Université de Genève, Switzerland.
 This Rust implementation has been adapted from the C version written by J. Colinge, Université de Genève, Switzerland and the C++ version written by Blake Ashby, Stanford University, USA.